Sonodaart/Triple-Integral-Calculator/README.md

 It must be also mentioned that the domain can be unbounded, in this case an estimate of the improper integral is given.
 ## Numerical Solution
-The method used to solve the problem relies on romberg integration method.
+The method used to solve the problem relies on Romberg integration method.
 ### Domain
 But let's begin by looking at the domain of integration.
 Given that the domain is the intersection of two inequalities of the form $Ax^2+ax+By^2+by+Cz^2+cz+r\gtreqless0$.
 What we do is find the maximum and minimum value assumed by $x,y$ and $z$.
 After finding each max and min value we look for common intervals.
 This way we get a rectangular set that contains the domain $D$.